LesFerch/DesktopPic/doc/v2/README.md

 ## Other interface features

-A single click on the image in the GUI (double-click when the Settings are displayed) will:
+A single click on the image (when the Settings are NOT displayed) will:
+- Adjust the current window size (if necessary) to match the image's aspect ratio.
+- reset the app's background color from the current display's wallpaper image.
+- save all settings to the `DesktopPic.ini` file.

+A double click on the image (when the Settings are displayed) will:
-- reset the window size (based on the current settings)
+- reset the window size (based on the current settings).
-- reset the background color from the current display's wallpaper image.
+- reset the app's background color from the current display's wallpaper image.
 - save all settings to the `DesktopPic.ini` file.

 All settings are automatically saved when you click the `Play` button or exit the program.